iro-nique/GZCTF-Cloner/README.md

 - Local and remote attachments (with automatic re-upload)

 💾 Supports exporting and importing:
-- Export existing games and challenges onto disc (json)
+- Export existing games and challenges onto disc (json + attachment files)
 - Import previously exported games and challenges into a GZCTF instance

 > [!WARNING]